-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to SWT for its comprehensive annual financial report for the year ended December 31, 2020.
-This was the fifteenth consecutive year that the government has achieved this prestigious award.
-In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to SWT for its annual comprehensive financial report for the year ended December 31, 2021.
+This was the sixteenth consecutive year that the government has achieved this prestigious award.
+In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized annual comprehensive financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.